design-kit/init/README.md

 ## 🏗 Component list

-As mentioned, `@design-kit` provides you with a basic list of accessible components
+As mentioned, `@design-kit` provides you with a basic list of accessible components:

 * Button
 * Input